percona/percona-server/doc/source/development.rst

 (allowing for a release at any time) and minimizing wasted time by developers due to broken code from somebody else interfering with their day.

-You should also be familiar with our :ref:`Jenkins` setup.
+You should also be familiar with our |Jenkins| setup.

 Overview
 ~~~~~~~~